Thai Airways International Flight 261: Factors leading to stall

-As the pilots began their third attempt, the pilots were manually flying the aircraft.
-They were unable to see the runway until they were too close.
+The pilots were manually flying the aircraft in their third landing attempt and were unable to see the runway until they were too close.
 The flight crew then declared "cannot land, cannot land" and decided to go-around.
-The pilots then decided to trigger the go lever (autothrottle).
-The engines then spun from 59% to 102% in a span of 8 seconds.
-The aircraft quickly pitched up, which was described by a surviving flight attendants as "the pilots pulling up the aircraft harshly".
+The go-around button (autothrottle) was engaged and the engines spun from 59% to 102% in a span of 8 seconds, causing the aircraft to quickly pitch up, which was described by a surviving flight attendant as "the pilots pulling up the aircraft harshly".